Abbykus/Abbycus-IOX-Co-Processor/README.md

 The IOX module is a 32 pin 16mm square package that can be mounted on headers, surface mounted to a PCB, or DIY wiring using thru-hole vias around the package.

 ## Library Installation
-The IOX module comes with a C++ library to enable the user to quickly add expanded capabilities to a project (see Library folder).
+A C++ library is available for each serial bus version which enables the user to quickly add expanded capabilities to a project (see Library folder).
 Simply add two files into the project's source folder: iox_xxx.h and iox_xxx.cpp.

 The project should reference the library header file using **"#include iox_xxx.h"**.
 Create a library object specifying the IOX_xxx library.
-Note that the I2C and UART version allows dual addressing where 2 IOX modules can be connected in parallel to the same bus.
-The SPI protocol can support more than 2 devices in parallel.
+Note that the I2C and UART versions allows dual addressing where 2 IOX modules can be connected in parallel to the same bus.
+The SPI version supports more than 2 devices in parallel.

 Call the library initialization function to begin communication.
 The following example works for Arduino / platformIO:
 **iox_xxx.init(.........); (see examples for the IOX module types).